 Space limitations do not allow us to describe fully the waterfall and its proof techniques.
-Instead we will focus on three of the proof techniques, starting with simplification.
+Instead we will focus on two of the proof techniques in this section, simplification and destructor elimination.
 Simplification is quite complicated.
 It includes decision procedures for propositional logic, equality, uninterpreted functions, and rational linear arithmetic.
 It uses type information and forward chaining rules to deduce a context of derived facts.
 It uses conditional rewriting rules and metafunctions (which can be thought of as user-provided, verified theorem provers).
 It uses if-normalization to convert formulas to a set of equivalent (but simpler) formulas.
-And it does much more.
+Such simplification techniques are carefully controlled using heuristics developed over many years.

 The first issue is what subgoals to test.
 We do not test every subgoal, because simplification may generate subgoals that can be further simplified.
-Instead, we test checkpoints, subgoals that users of ACL2 are encouraged to examine when their proof fails [10].
-Only subgoals that cannot be further simplified are identified as checkpoints, and ACL2 has a mechanism that allows users to examine all checkpoints.
+Instead, we test checkpoints, subgoals that users of ACL2 are encouraged to examine when their proof fails [16].
+Only subgoals that cannot be further simplified are identified as checkpoints, and ACL2 has a mechanism that supports examination of key checkpoints.
 Testing at checkpoints makes sense because case analysis has been applied, providing more specific guidance in locating counterexamples.

 The next issue is that ACL2 proof procedures may remove and/or introduce variables.
-For example, simplification can decide to replace a variable by an expression it is equivalent to.
-The destructor-elimination proof technique may remove and introduce variables at the same time, as happens when ACL2 tries to prove the following conjecture, which is equivalent to the one from the previous section.
+For example, simplification can decide to replace a variable by an equivalent expression.
+The destructor-elimination proof technique may remove and introduce variables at the same time, as happens when ACL2 tries to prove the following conjecture, which is identical to the one from the previous section.